rares1215/GameHub/README.md

 - **Searching:** Text search in title and developer.
 - **Pagination:** Limits the number of results per page for optimal performance.
 - **Performance:** Optimizations using `select_related` and `prefetch_related` to reduce SQL queries.
+- **Caching:** Game list results are cached for 15 minutes in Redis for faster performance.
+- **Cache Invalidation:** Implemented via Django signals (post_save, post_delete) to ensure up-to-date data.

 ---

 **The application will be a Full-Stack app.
-The API will continue to evolve (caching, throttling, etc.).
+The API will continue to evolve (throttling, etc.).
 This is a work in progress.**